 - What is important to me?

-Listening to your thoughts and feeling the emotions that accompany them, and following up with respectful questions, allow you to pinpoint what your needs are.
-This could lead you to the following conclusions: “I need someone to listen,” “I notice I am hard on myself,” or “I need to set firm boundaries with my parents.”
+Listening to your thoughts and feeling the emotions that accompany them, and following up with respectful questions, allows you to pinpoint what your needs are.
+This could lead you to the conclusions such as, “I need someone to listen,” “I notice I am hard on myself,” or “I need to set firm boundaries with my parents.”

 3. Focus on Positive Self-Talk

-The need for support is a critical acknowledgement.
-Unresolved issues can be traumatic and impactful, potentially even turning into an abusive child/parent relationship.
+Seeking support when learning how to deal with resentment towards parents is essential.
+Unresolved issues can be traumatic and impactful, potentially even contributing to an abusive child/parent relationship.
 Consulting with a therapist can be helpful in moving forward, as a variety of interventions are available.
 Together, you and a therapist can create a plan that will be practical and measured to meet your needs.

-Finding a therapist that is right for you does not need to be daunting.
-An easy place to start is by using an online directory where you can filter for therapists with the specialty you’re looking for.
+Finding a therapist who is right for you does not need to be daunting.
+An easy place to start is by using an online therapist directory where you can filter for providers with the specialty you’re looking for.
 Or, it can be helpful to ask a trusted friend whom you know has sought therapy in the past, or reach out to your doctor for a referral.

 Final Thoughts

-Living with anger and resentment takes away the opportunity of living a full and healthy life, however achieving personal harmony and stabilization is possible.
+Living with anger and resentment toward parents takes away the opportunity of living a full and healthy life.
+However, achieving personal harmony and stabilization is possible.
 Recognizing our narratives or stories help us to have proper perspectives on our daily living.
 This requires us to be in the present.
 You may not be able to make these changes on your own, but you are not weak for asking for help—you are taking responsibility to build a better future for yourself and your family.